 Our 2012 Omnibus Equity Incentive Plan, which became effective at the effective time of the Stratasys, Inc.- Objet Ltd. merger, provides for the grant of options, restricted shares, restricted share units and other share-based awards to our and our subsidiaries' respective directors, employees, officers, consultants, and advisors and to any other person whose services are considered valuable to our company or any of our affiliates.
 Following the approval of the 2012 Plan by the Israeli tax authorities, we have only granted options or other equity incentive awards under the 2012 Plan.
 All previously-granted options and awards under our Amended and Restated 2004 Omnibus Stock Option and Restricted Stock Incentive Plan have expired.
 Under the 2012 Plan, there were 2,500,000 ordinary shares originally reserved for issuance, none of which was granted prior to the effectiveness of the Stratasys, Inc.-Objet Ltd. merger.
 Upon the adoption of an amendment to the 2012 Plan at our extraordinary general meeting of shareholders in February 2013, the reserved pool under the plan consisted of 4,000,000 shares, which was to be automatically increased annually on January 1 (beginning on January 1, 2014) by a number of ordinary shares equal to the lower of (i) 500,000 shares, subject to adjustment due to certain changes as provided under the 2012 Plan, and (ii) a number of shares determined by our board of directors, if so determined prior to the January 1 on which the increase will occur.
-Pursuant to that provision, on each of January 1, 2015, 2016, 2017 and 2018, the pool of shares under the 2012 Plan was automatically increased by 500,000 shares, to 5,000,000 shares, 5,500,000, 6,000,000 and 6,500,000 shares total, respectively, and on January 1, 2019, the pool of shares was further increased by an additional 200,000 shares, to 6,700,000.
+Pursuant to that provision, on each of January 1, 2015, 2016, 2017 and 2018, the pool of shares was further increased by an additional 500,000 shares to 7,200,000.
+At our 2020 annual general meeting of shareholders, held in November 2020, our shareholders approved an increase in the pool by an additional 500,000 shares, to 7,700,000 shares, and on January 1, 2021, the pool of shares was further automatically increased by an additional 500,000 shares, to 7,700,000 shares, and on January 1, 2021, the pool of shares was further automatically incr